AMWA-TV/info-006/docs/How To practical examples.md

 **Expected Output**

-The device responds with a JSON containing the member descriptors for the "Stereo gain" block.
+The device responds with a JSON containing the member descriptors for the "Receivers block".

 ```json
 {